 The program was established in 1997 to honor the memory of Amy Strelzer Manasevit.
 A vibrant young mother of two, Amy was diagnosed with multiple myeloma in 1993.
 After receiving a successful bone marrow transplant, she succumbed to pneumonia and passed away six weeks after returning home.
 Amy’s family and friends partnered with the NMDP/Be The Match to establish the research program in the hope they could prevent other families from losing their loved ones to complications arising from HCT.

 To date, the Be The Match Foundation has supported 49 scholars and 13 post-doctoral fellows and currently is committed to 16 Amy Strelzer Manasevit scholars with a total financial commitment of $3.3 million through September 2026.
+Amy Scholars have gone on to win more than $250 million in subsequent government grants following their Amy awards.
 The Be The Match Foundation appreciates financial contributions to fund this critical research fellowship.
 Learn more.

 Contact us for more information about the Amy Strelzer Manasevit Research Program.